+Learning how to manage finances in a marriage means learning how to manage debt.
 Managing debt can be a stressful process.
 When getting married, one spouse may have more debt than the other, or you both may have debt from credit cards, student loans, etc. The first step to tackle debt is to create a plan.
 Based on your budget, decide how much money you have available to pay down your debts each month.
 For student loans, pick the most feasible repayment option.

 It’s important to be upfront when managing debt and to have a safe space to discuss solutions.
-An Ameriprise advisor will help factor debt management into your financial strategy.
+An Ameriprise financial advisor will help factor debt management into your financial strategy.

-Some couples merge their bank accounts, others keep them separate and some have a mixture of both.
+To prepare for marriage financially, some couples merge their bank accounts, others keep them separate and some have a mixture of both.